AbuCarlo/CodingChallenges/ccwc/Notes.md

 ```

 What does `wc` do if `-` is given as a file name (meaning standard input)?
-You can see that the first call had to be killed.
-The second works (the
+You can see that the first call had to be killed, just as for `wc`.
+The second
-filename is listed in the totals as "-")
+works (the filename is correctly listed in the totals as "-").

 ```bash
 [ec2-user@ip-172-31-52-82 ~]$ wc 'Art of War - English - UTF-8.txt' -